infinum/eightshift-docs/website/forms/php/helpers.md

 Eightshift Forms offers static helpers that can be implemented in your project.
 The key difference between these helpers and filters is that you can use the former in your theme or plugin code regardless of the load cycle.

+You can find all helpers on this [link](https://github.com/infinum/eightshift-forms/blob/develop/src/Helpers/esForms.php).

 ### esFormsGetFormIdByName

 This function retrieves the custom, unique name of a form, as set in the Form settings, from the provided form ID.
 It's useful when applying specific settings to one or more forms using filters in your project.